mdn/content/files/en-us/web/api/editcontext/characterboundsupdate_event/index.md

 The `characterboundsupdate` event fires when the operating system needs to know the bounds of certain characters within editable text region of the `EditContext` object.

-This happens when the operating system needs to display a platform-specific editing-related UI surface such as an {{glossary("IME")}} (Input Method Editor) window.
+This happens when the operating system needs to display a platform-specific editing-related UI surface such as an {{glossary("Input Method Editor")}} (IME) window.

 When the `characterboundsupdate` event fires, you should calculate the character bounds for the text, and then call the {{domxref("EditContext.updateCharacterBounds()")}} method to give the operating system the information it needs.